RichCini/LomasBoards/README.md

 55ns chips, and those resulted in screen artifacts.
 PAL device speeds are either 7ns or 15ns depending on the device.

-I have a single MS-DOS 3.1 disk image which is posted.
-MS-DOS 2.1 disks are also in the archive but I haven't tried them.
-I use a standard Gotek interface with the images converted to the HFE format.
-The disk is a standard 360k IBM-PC format.
+I have a single 360k MS-DOS 3.1 disk image which is posted.
+MS-DOS 2.1 disks are also in the archive, but appear to rely on direct calls into the monitor in order to boot (non-standard MS-DOS boot sector) and are 320k in size (8 sectors).